ttoure54/FaceRecognition/README.md

-# Acces_manager
+# FaceRecognition
-Acces Manager Project, with face detection
+Library project for face detection and recognition using Machine Learning with CNN model